pybites/pybites.github.io-source/content/decorators-by-example.md

 ## Practice!

-The best way to learn decorators is to roll your own!
+The best way to learn decorators is to roll your own.
+Take your Python to the next level using our [Decorators and Context Managers Learning Path](https://codechalleng.es/bites/paths/decorators-context)

-Join [our decorator challenge #14](https://pybit.es/codechallenge14.html) and PR your result (instructions in the challenge).
-You can peak at some solutions [here](https://pybit.es/codechallenge14_review.html).

 ## Further reading